Tuesday, January 29, 2013

 Universal's Islands of Adventures

-This is the part to go to if you want to experience amazing rides and a lot of action-type attractions.
-And also vast numbers of people.
+to experience amazing rides and a lot of action-type attractions.
+And

 The Incredible Hulk Coaster